raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b03_introducao-a-html-e-css/03.03_seletores-e-posicionamento/README.md

             <li>The background color of the list changes when the cursor is hovering over the item.
             <li>The font of the item changes when it's clicked.
         </ul>
-    <li>Add an unordered list with, at least, 3 characteristcs you characteristics about these websites.
+    <li>Add an unordered list with, at least, 3characteristics you appreciate about these websites.
     <li>In 'style.css', add the propriety 'list-style: none' to both lists.
 </ol>
 <h3>Grouping selectors and pseudo-classes Part II - Requirements</h3>
-<p>In this next exercise, you shouldn't assing any class or id to the items, you should only use pseudo-classes.
+<p>In this next exercise, you shouldn't assign any class or id to the items, you should only use pseudo-classes.
 Meet the requirements below using the index.html and style.css files provided:</p>
 <ol>
     <li>Style the divs so, when the cursor is hovering over them, they have a border.
     <li>Make each div have a different color.